 Bury Council have consistently failed to meet housing delivery targets and are now in To be effective a plan must actually be deliverable.
-The plan relies heavily on the coor property developers.
-There is no indication of how they will be made to keep up with sanctions will apply if they don"t.
-At a Council meeting held on 9/9/21 the Leader of B Eammon O" Brien confirmed that it was "unlikely" that the proposed building rates for a in Bury (as laid out in JPA9 Walshaw Topic Paper PfE 2021, section 27.4 page 46) w they were "unrealistic".
+The plan relies heavily on the comproperty developers.
+There is no indication of how they will be made to keep up with sanctions will apply if they don't.
+At a Council meeting held on 9/9/21 the Leader of Eammon O'' Brien confirmed that it was "unlikely" that the proposed building rates for in Bury (as laid out in JPA9 Walshaw Topic Paper PfE 2021, section 27.4 page 46) with they were "unrealistic".
 So the plan cannot be considered to be effective and fails the test for Soundness.